 Propagation trays, domes, and rooting plugs work together to create the perfect environment for clones or seedlings.
 As these new plants begin the early stages of life, they need ideal conditions to succeed, and at Hydrobuilder, we make this simple.

 What is a seedling tray?

-Seed starting trays are the foundation of your propagation system, and are designed to hold the seed or clone starting medium and the seed or clone itself.
+Seed starting trays are the foundation of your propagation system.
+These trays are designed to hold the seed or clone as well as the growing medium for the seed or clone.
 Using a tray simplifies transplanting when the time comes, especially if you use a rooting plug.

-Propagation trays do a great job or draining water and nutrients, ensuring the plant remains in a fresh solution.
-The individual holes ensure every seedling or clone gets fed.
+Propagation trays usually have holes in the bottom and do a great job of draining water and nutrients, ensuring the plant remains in a fresh solution.
+The individual drainage holes ensure every seedling or clone gets fed.

 What is a humidity dome?

 The second component of your clone or seedling system is the humidity dome.
-Also known as a propagation dome, this covers your seedling tray, and helps maintain proper temperature and moisture levels.
+Also known as a propagation dome.
+This covers your seedling tray and helps give your clones a head start by maintaining proper temperature and moisture levels.
 Clones and seeds need humidity of 75%, and temperatures of 75-80 degrees Fahrenheit.

 When should I remove the humidity dome for clones?

 For the first 5-7 days of growth, you can slowly open the vents on your dome.
 As you watch your plant grow, watch for wilting or signs of dehydration.
 If you see signs of dehydration, this is a sign that you should close the vents.